DariuszDepta/cosmerl/README.md

 ## Getting started

-Open the terminal and head to the directory with cloned [**cosmerl**](https://github.com/DariuszDepta/cosmerl) repository.
+Open the terminal and head to the directory with the cloned [**cosmerl**](https://github.com/DariuszDepta/cosmerl) repository.

 #### Build the blockchain